CrowdStrike/ember-headless-form/docs/validation/ember-changeset.md

 ### Using another changeset

 Sometimes you will need to use a changeset from the parent web page or component.
-In this case, the simplest thing to do is create the change in the parent and pass it to the `@data` arg:
+In this case, the simplest thing to do is create the changeset in the parent and pass it to the `@data` arg:

 ```diff
 {{!-- in the template --}}